Tuesday, March 3, 2015

 In preparation for our upcoming meal, we would cover the picnic tables with a white sheet.

-We would sat-out paper plates, forks, napkins, cups, catchup, tartar sauce and cups for ice tea.
+We would set out paper plates, forks, napkins, cups, ketchup, tartar sauce, and cups for iced tea.

 We had purchased a cooler full of ice at the local store.

-The kids would retreat back into the Tennessee River until dark, leaving mom to do all the cleaning up after dinner.
+The kids would retreat back into the Tennessee River until dark, leaving mom to clean up after dinner.

-It would be way after nine when we headed to the tent and would fall onto our palates (a place for us to sleep.
+It would be way after nine when we headed to the tent and would fall onto our pallets (a place for us to sleep.

-We would be awakened by the buzzing and vampires mosquitos that left red blotches everywhere on us.
+We would be awakened by the buzzing of vampire mosquitoes, which left red blotches everywhere on us.

 Insect repellent was the most.